Kia Optima Insurance Rates

 Rates are averaged for all Kia Optima models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Right Kia Optima Insurance
+How to Shop for Cheap Kia Optima Insurance

-- Consumers who purchase increased liability limits will pay about $570 each year to raise from a low limit to higher 250/500 limits
+- Drivers who may need higher liability limits will pay around $570 per year to raise from a 30/60 limit to a 250/500 level

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Optima car insurance rates.
 Take advantage of our free quote tool below to compare quotes from top companies right now.